v0.11 🌳

-In 2023, approximately 11% of the EU's annual budget, which totals €140 billion, was allocated to gender equality initiatives, amounting to around €48 billion.
-This budget is set for a significant overhaul starting in June 2025, with a focus on implementing gender budgeting strategies aimed at removing barriers that affect women and girls [9f98582d].
+In the context of the European Union, approximately 11% of its annual budget, totaling €140 billion, is allocated to gender equality initiatives, amounting to around €48 billion.
+This budget is undergoing a significant overhaul starting in June 2025, with a focus on implementing gender budgeting strategies aimed at removing barriers that affect women and girls [9f98582d].
 MEP Lina Gálvez has emphasized the necessity of prioritizing gender budgeting at a political level to ensure that women's rights are adequately supported within the EU framework [9f98582d].

 Experts argue that gender-responsive budgets can effectively address persistent issues such as unequal pay and underrepresentation of women in various sectors.
 Research from the EU suggests that enhancing gender equality could lead to a remarkable 9.6% boost in per-capita economic growth and the creation of approximately 10.5 million jobs by 2050 [9f98582d].
 Despite these potential benefits, only 13 out of 49 EU programs currently prioritize gender equality, indicating a significant gap in the implementation of these initiatives [9f98582d].